The Anti-Bribery and Anti-Corruption Review: Switzerland

 In the eighth edition of this Review, it was mentioned that after the conviction for bribery of a foreign official of a former oil trader with Gunvor Group in 2018, the Geneva branch of Gunvor International BV and Gunvor's Swiss entity, Gunvor SA, were facing charges for the same offence.

-This needs to be updated as follows:82 Gunvor SA was convicted of bribery of foreign officials on 14 October 2019 and sentenced to pay a fine of 4 million Swiss francs and pay 90 million Swiss francs (proceeds of the crime) in compensation.
+In the ninth edition, the verdicts were reported.83 Gunvor SA was convicted of bribery of foreign officials on 14 October 2019 and sentenced to pay a fine of 4 million Swiss francs and pay 90 million Swiss francs (proceeds of the crime) in compensation.
 In substance, Gunvor SA was blamed for its organisational shortcomings, not having taken any measures to prevent corruption: the trader had no code of conduct to give a clear signal and guide employees in their activities, no compliance programme, no internal audit, no staff member responsible for identifying, analysing or reducing the risk of corruption and no internal guidelines or training in place to raise employee awareness and reduce the risk of corruption.
 Moreover, Gunvor SA failed to address the risk of corruption associated with the use of agents to obtain oil cargoes and to whom commissions of several tens of millions of US dollars were paid between 2009 and 2012.
 In particular, Gunvor SA did not select the agents used and did not monitor their activity.
 However, Swiss and international anti-corruption standards (OECD, ICC, SECO) specifically highlight the increased risk of corruption in the activities of agents.
 They recommend, among other things, that due diligence should be carried out and adequately documented, that the selection process should be regulated, that warning signals should be defined to detect potentially illegal activities, and that regular checks should be carried out, in particular when paying their bills.

 International organisations and agreements